 The sub-shrine of Lord Sastha is on the south-west to the main shrines.
 The sub-shrine of Nagas is also on south-west and outside the chuttambalam.

 Bali Tharpanam at Chelamattam Krishna Temple

 Bali Tharpanam is an important part of Hinduism, particularly in Kerala.
 It is meant to giive salvation to departed ancestors.
 The ritual involves making offerings in memory of one’s ancestors.
 Sesame and water are the key ingredients for the offering.

 Devotees perform the rites early in the morning.
 They come down the steps from the temple towards River Periyar.
 Here it flows from west to east.
 On the banks of the river, sheds have been erected.
 Priests instruct the people in making bali tharpanam.
 After the ritual, believers float the ingredients down the river.

-On the Thiruvonam star in the Malayalam month of Kumbham, Arrattu takes place.
+On Thiruvonam star in the Malayalam month of Kumbham, Arattu festival takes place.
 The purohits ceremoniously carry the invoked idol on elephant back in procession.
-The temple celebrates Valiya villakku on previous day.
+The temple celebrates Valiya villakku on the previous day.

 A few of the sought-after offerings or vazhipadu are: